Hey there! Maslenitsa (Russian Mardi Gras) just started in Russia! Let’s talk a bit about Russian traditions for Maslenitsa.

 On the first day of Maslenitsa week mothers and fathers-in-law would let their daughters-in-law visit their parents.
 In the evening they would come and enjoy a big fest, eating crepe with different fillings.
 The first crepe would be given to poor people.

 It is the day when Lady Maslenitsa would be made of straw and old clothes.

 Tuesday – Matchmaking

 On Tuesday it would be matchmaking, so that as the Wedding could be made just after the Lent is over.
-During that day gentlemen would be invited to the lady`s houses to eat pancakes and enjoy sledging.
+During that day gentlemen would be invited to the lady`s houses to eat crepes and enjoy sledging.